lodestarcrew/template-html5-boilerplate/README.md

 In each *.html file there update the text "\_REPLACE\_" with appropriate information.

 #### CSS
-Included in this project are two types of CSS files use to "reset or normalize" styles across all browsers.
-Please us normalize.css OR reset.css in your index.html files NOT both.
+Definition of CSS files:
 - __fonts.css__ - put converted web font CSS declarations here.
 - __main.css__ - put the CSS you will be using for your main site here.
 - __normalize.css__ - this CSS is used to normalize all styles across all browser for consistency
 - __reset.css__ - this is use to remove ALL styling across all browsers

-This repo serves as only a point of reference for templates used in future development.
+Included in this project are two types of CSS files use to "reset or normalize" styles across all browsers.
+Please us normalize.css OR reset.css in your index.html files NOT both.

 ### NOTE
 REMEMBER to remove the *.gitignore* & *.DS_Store* files when packaging for banners (this will affect the k-size).